parkji30/PyDCF/README.md

 density = fits.open("L1M10_meanrho_0.1.fits")[0].data
 ```

-Second, since our polarization map is
+Second, since our polarization map is too large for the HH09 method, so we need to snip it down and make it smaller.
+Let's look at a highly filamentary region.

 ```python
 y_cen = (280)